 Tracking and Measuring

 To best track your Facebook ads and make changes based on performance, you really need to understand some key performance indicators Facebook provides through Ad Manager.
-For example, your CPC (Cost Per Click), Link Clicks, Reach, and Impressions are all great performance indicators, but there are so many more that are available to you.
+For example, your CPC (Cost Per Click), Link Clicks, Reach, and Impressions are all great performance indicators, but there is so much more that are available to you.
 You can even create custom reports, evaluate by ad, compare certain ads, and change the dates for which you are analyzing.
 It’s very beneficial to take advantage of any online tutorials or courses to best help you maximize your ability to evaluate ad performance.

 Beyond this, Facebook even allows you to install a tracking pixel on your website, if you are ultimately trying to drive traffic to your site or make sales.
 You can even take advantage of platforms such as Google Analytics to further track conversions and traffic to your website via Facebook and Instagram ads.